Pennsylvania Power Switch: Compare Rates & Save in 2026 - article hero image

 Review 3-day cancellation period

-Seven major utilities serve Pennsylvania.
-Where you live determines yours.
+Seven utilities serve Pennsylvania.
+Where you live determines which one.

 Each utility sets its own Price to Compare.
-Rates change quarterly based on wholesale market auctions.
-Your utility determines which suppliers serve your area, though most major suppliers operate statewide.
+Rates change quarterly through wholesale auctions.

 Understanding Pennsylvania Electricity Rates

-Pennsylvania bills have two charges: generation (shoppable) and distribution (fixed).
+Pennsylvania bills split into two charges: generation (shoppable) and distribution (fixed).

-Generation is priced per kilowatt-hour.
-Your utility's Price to Compare changes quarterly through auctions.
-Beat it with a supplier and you save.
-Miss it and you lose.
+Generation is priced per kWh.
+Your utility's Price to Compare changes quarterly.
+Beat it, you save.
+Miss it, you don't.

-Three plan types exist.
+Three plan types dominate.
 Fixed-rate plans lock your price for 6-36 months.
-Predictable, protected from spikes.
+Predictable.
+Protected from spikes.
 Variable-rate plans change monthly.
-Risky but sometimes cheaper during mild seasons.
+Sometimes cheaper.
+Sometimes they spike when everyone cranks the AC.
 Indexed rates track wholesale markets with a markup.
 Transparent but volatile.

-Average Pennsylvania residential rates run 16-18 cents total[5], with generation making up half to two-thirds.
+Average PA residential rates run 16-18¢ total[5], with generation making up half to two-thirds.

-Do the math carefully.
-That 4.9 cent rate with a $9.95 monthly fee costs 6.0+ cents per kWh for average usage.
-Divide any monthly fee by your typical usage to find the true rate.
-Compare apples to apples.
+Watch the fees.
+That 4.9¢ rate with a $9.95 monthly fee costs 6.0¢+ per kWh for average usage.
+Quick math: divide any monthly fee by your typical usage to find the true rate.

 Your Rights as a Pennsylvania Energy Consumer

 Suppliers must disclose all rates, fees, and terms before you sign.
 In writing.
-Get the contract document, not just verbal promises.
+Don't trust verbal promises.

-Slamming (switching you without permission) and cramming (adding unauthorized charges) are illegal in Pennsylvania.
+"Slamming" (switching you without permission) and "cramming" (adding unauthorized charges) are illegal.
 Report violations to the PA PUC.

-Your utility cannot shut off power during a supplier dispute.
-The PA PUC investigates complaints and orders refunds when warranted.
+Your utility can't shut off power during a supplier dispute.
+The PA PUC investigates complaints and orders refunds.
+Real teeth.

-One thing to check: if you receive CAP or other low-income assistance, verify your benefits won't change before switching suppliers.
+One catch: if you receive CAP or other low-income assistance, verify your benefits won't change before switching.
 Some programs have specific requirements.

 Frequently Asked Questions